Emmotes/ic_spoilers/docs/bastion.md

 > "contents": "Loading your Bastion..."

 > "key": "bastion_room_unlock_hint",
-> "contents": "Once you've met the requirements, click this icon to unlock the $roomName"
+> "contents": "Once you've met the requirements, click this button to unlock the $roomName"

 > "key": "bastion_buff_dialog_desc",
 > "contents": "Your Bastion Buff increases the damage of all your adventuring parties based on your progress unlocking and leveling up your Bastion and your progress with your Collection."